Kran-o-tron/kran-o-drive/README.md

 `playback_final::<file_name>` jump straight to the final position of a Kran-o-scan session file.
 Must be located in the `playbacks/` folder.

-By default, on starting the software, all commands sent across to Kran-o-scan are recorded in a file with the date and time that Kran-o-scan was accessed for that session.
+By default, on starting the script, all commands sent across to Kran-o-scan are recorded in a file with the date and time that Kran-o-scan was accessed for that session.
 This is found in the `playback/` directory.

 To turn this off, use the flag `-no_playback` when starting `./mach.sh`.